Pitabread8/lostify/README.md

 # lostify

 Discover "forgotten" songs from the depths of Spotify's library!
 Inspired by [forgotify.com](https://forgotify.com).
+Made with Next.js, Auth.js, and Spotify Web API.

 ## Features
-- Find new songs
+- Find new, little-known songs
 - Integrate with your personal Spotify account
-- And more!
+- Diversify your music taste

+## Reflection
+I started this project because I loved the concept of Forgotify, but wanted a cleaner UI and the ability to add songs I liked to a specific playlist.
+It took a long time to figure out the right method for accessing the Spotify Web API using Next.js, but I'm now much more confident with data fetching.
+I've also learned the different between client and server components, as well as how to make custom React hooks!

 ## Editing